satra/NiPyPe-Paper/nipype_paper.rst

 .. figure:: images/image02.png
    :align: center
    :alt:
-Figure create\_spm\_preproc. create\_spm\_preproc() functions returns
-this reusable, data independent Workflow.
+Figure 8. create\_spm\_preproc() functions returns this reusable, data independent Workflow.
 It implements typical fMRI preprocessing with smoothing (SPM), motion correction (SPM), artefact detection (NiPyPe) and coregistration (FreeSurfer).
 Inputs and outputs are grouped using IdentityInterfaces.
 Thanks this changes in the configuration of the nodes will not break backward compatibility.
 For full source code see Supplementary Material.

 Computationally efficient execution of neuroimaging analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~